geometric-kernels/GeometricKernels/docs/examples/introduction.rst

 If you want to use GeometricKernels with one of the popular Gaussian process libraries, checkout the *Frontends* notebooks.

+If you want to learn how to implement your own space or kernel component, checkout `CustomSpacesAndKernels.ipynb <CustomSpacesAndKernels.html>`_ notebook.

 Finally, if you are interested in application examples:

 * `PeMS Regression <https://github.com/vabor112/pems-regression>`__